mavalos90/IH_final_project/README.md

 ## Results<a name="id4"></a>
 Three different Recommender Systems where constructed.
-NLP based recommenders performed better that the classical rating approach in the different
+NLP based recommenders performed better that the classical rating approach in the different.

 ## Sources <a name="id5"></a>